-FLOOD PLAIN ELEVATIONS.
+FLOOD-PLAIN ELEVATIONS.
 The elevations established along waterbodies and in closed drainage basins which represent the hydraulic gradients for the predicted 25-Year and 100-Year flood plains.
-The 100-Year flood plain is shown on the adopted Marion County Flood Insurance Rate Maps.
+The 100-Year flood plain is shown on the adopted Marion County Flood Insurance Rate Maps and in the Flood Insurance Study (FIS).
 The elevations may be established by the Flood Plain Administrator or designee; by a Florida Licensed Surveyor and Mapper and approved by the Flood Plain Administrator or along the Rainbow River as established by Southwest Florida Water Management District Profiles dated July 13, 1973.